Daniel J. Frey

 I knew I didn't belong here.

-Then a friends voice, a single drop of human kindness gave me pause in my dark journey.
+Then, that friend's voice, a single drop of human kindness, gave me pause in my dark journey to oblivion.

 I stopped on the edge of forever and listened.